 If you’re looking for a simple appetizer to add to your spring time menu, these easy Cheese Carrots are the perfect addition.
-Not only would they be cute for your Easter spread, but perfect for April Fool’s Day too!
+Not only would they be cute for your Easter or spring holiday spread, but perfect for April Fool’s Day too!
 And they could not be easier to make.
 Really!

-Years ago I first made these Cheese Carrots for Easter after discovering the recipe in my Aunt’s cookbook.
+Years ago I first made these easy Cheese Carrots for Easter after discovering the recipe in my Aunt’s cookbook.
 I’ve adapted the recipe slightly, using spices I have on hand.
-If you like things spiced up a bit (and as long as you know young children won’t be eating them) kick these carrots up a notch or two with a touch of cayenne pepper.
+If you like things spiced up a bit (and as long as you know young children will not be eating them) easily kick these carrots up a notch or two by adding a few pinches (or more!) of cayenne pepper.

 - Don’t use pre-shredded cheese.
 For the cheese mixture to come together it really needs to be soft.
 Pre-shredded cheese can create a weird texture when trying to mold the carrots.

 - 3 ounces (weight) cream cheese (I used a reduced fat, but use what you like)